-Benefits Consultant for Leidos in Reston – applicants for positions such as these will want a bachelor’s degree in human resources, human resource management, business administration, or another related field, along with six (or more) years of experience in administration and benefits communication.
+Benefits Consultant for Leidos in Reston – To fill this role, you’ll need a bachelor’s degree in human resources, human resource management, business administration, or another related field, along with six (or more) years of experience in administration and benefits communication.
 Preference will be given to those with project management and organizational skills.

-Senior Recruiter in Talent Acquisition for Leidos in Reston – professionals applying for positions such as these will either need twelve years of HR experience, seven years of HR experience with a bachelor’s degree in human resource management (or another related field), or four to seven years of HR experience with a master’s degree in human resources, human resource management, or another related field.
+Senior Recruiter in Talent Acquisition for Leidos in Reston – For this position, you will either need twelve years of HR experience, seven years of HR experience with a bachelor’s degree in human resource management (or another related field), or four to seven years of HR experience with a master’s degree in human resources, human resource management, or another related field.

-Director of Human Resources Administration for the University of Virginia in Charlottesville – applicants who hold a master’s degree in human resources or public administration, as well as a PHR or SPHR certification, will be preferred for positions such as these.
+Director of Human Resources Administration for the University of Virginia in Charlottesville – Applicants who hold a master’s degree in human resources or public administration, as well as a PHR or SPHR certification, will be preferred for this role.

 As the director of HR in the school of medicine, the professional will work to promote the functions of all HR duties throughout the university system.